kyverno/KDP/proposals/extend_pod_security_admission.md

 ### Extend Via Annotations

-This approach extends the PSA via annotations for granular control.
+This approach extends the PSa via annotations for granular control.

 #### Step 1.
 Enable additional policies for a namespace